 That inmate has a name: Dante Granville.
 And a story.

-Dante is a 39 year old African American male who has been in prison since November 2000, sentenced for his first offense as an adult.
+Dante is an African American male who has been in prison since November 2000, sentenced for his first offense as an adult.
 He was a young 21 years old at the time of his incarceration.
 The natural inclination is to want to understand what got Dante in this situation.
 But I will let him paint the picture he wants to paint.
 But before I do that I just want to encourage you to lean in hard.
 Let go of stereotypes, let go of fear, and just lean in.
 A small detail I want to point out before we jump in: The Work was filmed in 2010 at the "new Folsom prison" in California (the original Folsom being of Johnny Cash fame).
 Dante has since been moved to Corcoran.
 It's not a prison I am unfamiliar with.
-It's where the infamous inmate Charles Manson was transferred to in 1989 , and where I personally visited a beloved brother.
+It's where the infamous inmate Charles Manson was transferred to in 1989 , and where I personally visited a beloved soul brother.
 I won't soon forget taking the 'prison bus' from the reception area to the visiting area and passing by many nude men showering outside in the 'yard' as we passed by.
 Believe me- it wasn't titillating.
 It just felt inhumane.
 The entire experience of visiting an inmate there was quite traumatic really.
 Pat-downs, specific rules about clothing, watchful eyes and ultrasonic ears.
 I couldn't relax and be 'me' in any way.
 And the inmate I was visiting was 'level II'- I can't even imagine the barriers to visiting someone with a heavier sentence.
 So here enters Dante:

 AS: You mentioned The Work was filmed a number of years ago and you’ve since been moved to another California prison.
 So you’ve had some changes in circumstance and also lots of time to process your experience of The Work.
 How have things changed for you in that time, and what do you attribute to your experience with The Work?

 DG: Yes, a lot has changed for me in my life since the recording of The Work.
 The main thing is that new laws have passed since then and I will now be eligible for parole in a few years from now.
 I will now be able to be free again one day, as well as be the father to my son that he needs and deserves.
 The documentary, The Work, was filmed during one of our "Four Day" sessions in the "Mens Support Group/ InsideCircle.org" at new Folsom prison in the year 2010.
 Back then my circumstances were completely different and I was in a very bad place in my life.
-And what I attribute to the group, during that four day experience, is the extra strength, that I needed at that time, to keep me from giving up all hope and allowing myself to head down a path of self destruction, and that is something that I hold onto to this very day.
+And what I attribute to the group, during that four day experience, is the extra strength that I needed at that time to keep me from giving up all hope and allowing myself to head down a path of self destruction, and that is something that I hold onto to this very day.

 "So a lot has changed for me since then, and those days of me wanting to force the gunner in the tower to pull that trigger are behind me."